CanFleet Delivery's Redesign

 About CanFleet

-CanFleet is a last-mile delivery solution developed by Breadstack Technologies, built to help retailers manage same-day local deliveries in-house.
-The platform includes task automation, driver management, route optimization, and real-time delivery tracking all in one system.
+CanFleet is a last-mile delivery platform developed by Breadstack Technologies that helps retailers manage same-day local deliveries on their own.
+The platform brings together task automation, driver management, route optimization, and real-time delivery tracking in a single system.

 Project Summary

-As our organization prepared to retire its full-service courier operation, many clients still needed a local delivery solution to stay competitive.
-To address this, we repurposed an internal courier tool that was used for the service and turned it into a client-facing product, resulting in CanFleet.
+As our organization prepared to retire its full-service courier operation, many clients still needed a reliable way to fulfill local deliveries and remain competitive.
+To support this, we repurposed an internal courier tool originally built for the service and transformed it into a client-facing product, resulting in CanFleet.

 How it Started